Outlander in the city charity events..

 It was curious to me because I wasn't sure why these beautiful upscale ladies couldn't control their exuberance.

-Fast forward to the Scottsdale dinner our events page organized last weekend for Diana Gabaldon (with just a few fans attending) and I can tell you I experienced all the things I've described, the very second she walked in to the restaurant.
+Fast forward to the Scottsdale dinner that our events page organized last weekend for Diana Gabaldon (with just a few fans attending) and I can tell you I experienced all the things I've described from other fangirls, the very second she walked in to the restaurant.
 Yes I fangirled!
 It was unexpected, I had no idea what to say, I stared, I giggle, I got sweaty, and made every "oh my God" face I could possibly, all while trying to keep this behind her back!
-I felt what I was doing, I could see myself from above!
+I felt what I was doing.
+I could see myself from above!
 I could not stop!
 Now I know all these years later, what my friend Lorraine meant, she couldnt control herself...

 I will say, I have been speaking to Diana (social media) over the years, dating back to her Compuserve forum.
-I have also "seen" her at the panels, conventions, and book forums..
+I have also "seen" her at the panels, conventions and book forums..
 I set up this and the other dinner events for personal access to the cast, in an atmosphere where we ladies are dressed, happy, and in a cocktail setting, not to have to stand in a line for hours hoping to get an autograph.
-It is not the way I wanted to meet the artists on our favorite show, nor be seen by them.
-So this event for me, was one of the highlights of being in the Outlander fandom, after all, Diana is...
+That is not the way I wanted to meet the artists on our favorite show nor be seen by them.
+So this event for me was one of the highlights of being in the Outlander fandom, after all, Diana is...
 Herself!
 She is every character and they are her!
 She is my Outlander experience!

-So to fangirl and lose moments of time, because when your nerves are peaked everything becomes surreal, the memories are blurred and I found myself the next day saying, "oh I missed that, or, "what did she say?
-Maybe next time I'll find my "refinement!
+So to fangirl and lose moments of time because when your nerves are peaked everything becomes surreal, the memories are blurred and I found myself the next day saying, "oh I missed that, or, "what did she say?
+Well, maybe next time I'll find my "refinement"!

 The arrival...
 Poison Pen book store in Old town..

 Meeting old friends and a few new ones, cocktail arrival dinner